analyticsinmotion/chatgpt-sentiment-analysis-in-excel/README.md

   - Microsoft Edge Tools for VS Code Extension (RECOMMENDED)

 ### 2.3 Directory Structure
 This repository contains the architecture and source code used by the Yeoman generator for Office Add-ins (Yo Office generator).
 The generator creates the scaffolding of files for a variety of Office Add-in projects.
-Listed below are the main directories/files for this project.
+Listed below are the main directories/files that were edited for this project.

     chatgpt-sentiment-analysis-in-excel